nahoyeon/jenjenniee/README.md

 ### Hi 👋, It's me!😀

-- 🔭 I’m currently working on ...  junior in college!!!🏫
+- 🔭 I’m currently working on ...
+I'm a junior in college 😉🖥️
 - 🌱 I’m currently learning ...
 IOT, SPRING
 - 📫 How to reach me: ... leen013159@gmail.com